el-dani-cortes/holbertonschool-higher_level_programming/README.md

 # Higher-level programming

 ## Welcome
 Thank you for visiting my programming projects.
-The majority of the code was written in Python3, with a few projects written in bash, MySQL, or JavaScript.
+The majority of the code was written in Python 3, with a few projects written in bash, MySQL, or JavaScript.

 ## Table of Contents
 * [About](#about)